 Fifteen Reproductions from Drawings and Latest Photographs of the German Invasion, Ruins, Belgian, French and British Resistance, and Japanese Aid.
 240 - Vol. 2

 Ephemera, Unknown: Unknown, 1914.
-Very Good with no dust jacket.
+Very Good in No Dust Jacket dust jacket.

 Item #4420036